 One region in the United States where insectivorous bats are exposed to high levels of Hg in the environment is the southeastern U.S. coastal plain.
 This region includes the states of Florida and Georgia.
 In particular, Florida receives high levels of mercury from local and global sources via atmospheric deposition (Prestbo and Gay 2009).
 The Florida Atmospheric Mercury Study (FAMS) of air monitoring stations during 1994-1995 found that Florida had a yearly average of 900 pounds of mercury coming from rainfall (Stephenson 1997).
 The rainfall pollutes surface waters throughout the state and contributes to the trophic transfer of Hg from insects to bats.
 Once the bats ingest Hg, some of the metal is excreted in their feces (called guano), which primarily consists of bat hair, insect remains and bat mucus (Maher 2006).
 Over time, guano deposits in sheltered environments, such as caves, may accumulate vertically to sizeable depths and offer a chronostratigraphic record in a range of hundreds to thousands of years (Mizutani et al. 1992; Maher 2006).
 Florida and Georgia have several cave regions which provide habitat for several insectivorous bat species, and guano is found in many of these caves.

 Few studies have focused on heavy metal concentrations in bat guano.
 Petit and Altenbach (1973) dated a guano core from a cave in Colorado and found levels of mercury throughout the core were related to production at a local copper smelter and open pit mine.
-O’Shea et al. (2001) found higher concentrations of environmental contaminants, including mercury, in bat guano near a superfund site than a reference site in Colorado.
+O’Shea et al. (2001) found higher concentrations of environmental contaminants, including mercury, in bat guano near a superfund site than at a reference site in Colorado.
 Petit (1975) investigated mercury concentrations in a 1100 year-old guano core from an Arizona cave and suggested that Hg concentrations had been higher than expected in pre-industrial times, possibly due to geological processes such as volcanic activity.
 Clark et al. (1986) found elevated concentrations of the metals cadmium, chromium and zinc in guano from a cave in the Florida panhandle, but did not analyze for mercury.
 Cuculić et al. (2011) found bat guano was responsible for high concentrations of metals, particularly cadmium, in anchialine caves in Croatia (Hg was not analyzed).
 A recent study by Hagan (2014) analyzed three dated groups of bat guano from Mammoth Cave National Park in Kentucky and found that modern/fresh guano had higher concentrations of Hg than historical guano (~100-1100 years old), which in turn had higher concentrations than ancient guano (~30,000 years old).

 For this study, we analyzed total mercury concentrations (THg) in bat guano from caves and bat houses in Florida and Georgia.
 We hypothesized that concentrations between regions would not be significantly different, since the same dominant bat species are using these caves with similar diets.
 Since the dominant species of bats differs between caves and bat houses, we hypothesized that concentrations would be significantly different between these locations.
 This data is valuable for monitoring potential mercury contamination in economically significant bat populations (Kasso and Balakrishnan 2013) and fragile cave ecosystems.